BarryJCuda/European-Super-League-Constitution/README.md

 - 2nd Place: $100(16.66%)
 - 3rd Place: $80 (13.333%)

-- Highest scoring team each week of regular season: $5 (total: $70)
+- Highest scoring team each week of regular season: $5 (total: $70) This will be paid at the end of the playoffs with other league prizes.

 - Payouts will be handled by the Teamstake website.
 All members will need to vote to confirm payouts at the end of the season.
 Also please note all credit/debit card withdrawals will be subject to Teamstake's 4% transaction fee.